bdwgc/bdwgc/docs/porting.md

 ## Adding platforms to gcconfig.h

-If neither thread support, nor tracing of dynamic library data is required, these are often the only changes you will need to make.
+If neither multi-threading support, nor tracing of dynamic library data is required, these are often the only changes you will need to make.

 The `include/private/gcconfig.h` file consists of three sections: